jeffshumphreys/filmcab/simplified/doc/Tools-I'm-Using.md

 #### Scheduling

-* Windows Task Scheduler on Windows 10 (_Works, but have to be admin to use PowerShell Cmdlets now._)
+* Windows Task Scheduler on Windows 10 (_Works, but have to be admin to use PowerShell Cmdlets now.
+I have PS scripts now to update and deploy the scripts, database-driven._)

 #### User Interface

 * ~~Excel~~                 (_Doesn't work that great for importing into database.
 And costs money._)
 * LibreOffice Calc 24.2.0.3 (_Browse all the files, fix titles, add release year, add tags and genres, characters, actors._)
 * Google Keep               (_Quickly make notes on my phone that go to my desktop while I'm watching something_)
 * Google Sheets             (_Better than LibreOffice in that it's on my phone and protected in the cloud.
 Better and more clever than O365, too.
-Simpler Conditional Formatting, simpler complex cell formatting, better column value wrapping)
+Simpler Conditional Formatting, simpler complex cell formatting, better column value wrapping_)
 * offload_published_directories_selecting_using_gui.ps1 (_WinForms script_)

 #### Source Control